stark/siji/Readme.md

-#Procon
+#Siji

-Procon is an iconic Bitmap font based on the excellent Stlarch font and inherits additional glyphs from Sm4tik xbm icon pack, Lokaltog Symbols font, xbm-icon font, Uushi font, FontAwesome with some personal additions.
+Siji is an iconic Bitmap font based on the excellent Stlarch font and inherits additional glyphs from Sm4tik xbm icon pack, Lokaltog Symbols font, xbm-icon font, Uushi font, FontAwesome, and Tewi font with some personal additions.

-Procon is built on top of Stlarch, so your existing stlarch hexcodes will **just work**.
+Siji is built on top of Stlarch, so your existing stlarch hexcodes will **just work**.

-Procon is a **Work In Progress**, so more glyphs will be added over the time.
+Siji is a **Work In Progress**, so more glyphs will be added over the time.

-##What's the difference between Stlarch and Procon ?
+##What's the difference between Stlarch and Siji ?

-- Procon comes with **215 new glyphs**, selectively ported from other fonts and xbm icons.
+- Sijicon comes with **215 new glyphs**, selectively ported from other fonts and xbm icons.
 - Increased letter spacing.
 - Properly centered glyphs.